 If your child already knows how to play an instrument and wants to join an orchestra, you should know what kind of benefits it could have from doing it.
 The Oxford Royale Academy reported that with playing in an orchestra, your child will learn how to work in a team, how to organize, how to cope under pressure and the importance of discipline.

-In order to create our list of 6 hardest instruments for kids in an orchestra, we scouted deep and found The Straight Dope, ABRSM, Quora and Yahoo Answers which we used as our sources.
+In order to create our list of 6 hardest instruments to play for kids in an orchestra, we scouted deep and found The Straight Dope, ABRSM, Quora and Yahoo Answers which we used as our sources.
 Finding the hardest instruments isn’t easy because it all depends on the person’s determination and discipline.
 Moreover, it depends on people’s personal capacities as well, as someone can master piano fairly easy, while poor lung capacity can discourage them from practicing some wind instruments.
-However, we compiled our list by pulling the information from our sources and people’s opinions.
+However, we compiled our list of hardest instruments to play for kids in an orchestra by pulling the information from our sources and people’s opinions.
 After we completed our list, we sorted it by the number of mentions.